-The brief of this project was to re design the hoverboard keeping in mind the future of personal commute, having an integrated system of design and technology, fused in.
-The Hoverboard 2.0 is designed to emphasize on the subtle details that enhances the use of modern technology creating a premium experience with a minimal design language.
+The brief of this project was to redesign the hoverboard keeping in mind the future of personal commute, having an integrated system of design and technology, fused in.
+The Hoverboard 2.0 is designed to emphasize the subtle details that enhance the use of modern technology creating a premium experience with a minimal design language.

 3. CRYPTOCURRENCY WALLET

-This project revolves around a cryptocurrency exchange app that pairs with storage device to store your bitcoins or other types of crypto currencies.
+This project revolves around a cryptocurrency exchange app that pairs with a storage device to store your bitcoins or other types of cryptocurrencies.
 With an approach to minimalism, this design is durable and portable.
 It also accommodates a small screen to show when the wallet is locked, synced and connected.

 Beer Tower + Kiosk

 HOPPER is produced in the Bavikhove, Belgian municipality of Harelbeke within the Flemish province of West Flanders, this craft beer is produced at a family owned and operated brewery founded in 1894.
 Hopper is distinguishable at every point of interaction, owing to its design architecture and foundation inspiration.
 The idea is to create a bespoken dispenser and bucket design to present the design ethos of the brand at all consumer interventions.